Intense Pulsed Light Treatment for Dry Eye, Meibomian Gland Dysfunction & Blepharitis

 If you’re searching for the best IPL treatment in Auckland, expertise matters.
 At Illume Eye Care, IPL is delivered within a structured, evidence-based dry eye program led by experienced clinicians focused on Ocular surface disease, Meibomian gland dysfunction, Contact lens-related dry eye and Inflammatory eyelid disease

-• Experienced optometrists with advanced dry eye expertise
+• Experienced optometrists with advanced dry eye expertise who have been performing IPL for over a decade

 • Comprehensive meibomian gland assessment and imaging